pebble-dev/developer.rebble.io/source/_guides/user-interfaces/app-exit-reason.md

 reason when terminating their application.
 The system uses these reasons to determine where the user should be sent when the current application terminates.

-At present there are only 2 ``AppExitReason`` states when exiting an application, but this may change in future updates.
+At present, there are only two ``AppExitReason`` states when exiting an application, but this may change in future updates.

 ### APP_EXIT_NOT_SPECIFIED